Marble, North Carolina

 Marble is an unincorporated community and census-designated place (CDP) in Cherokee County, North Carolina, United States.
-As of the 2010 census it had a population of 321.
+As of the 2020 census, Marble had a population of 278.

 History

 The original name of the Marble community is Marble Springs.
 The name was later shortened to Marble with the baptist church on Marble Road still bearing the original name.
 Marble got its name from various marble quarries in the community.
+The vast majority of all marble quarried in the communty was used as cemetery headstones across nine states.
+The quarries opened in 1902 and produced Regal Blue and Confederate Gray shades which were shipped on the Southern Railway's Murphy Branch.
+The Cherokee County Courthouse, built in 1926, was the first building made of marble from the community.
+It is one of few county courthouses in the U.S. constructed entirely of marble.
+Marble from the community was also used to build Fontana Dam, the tallest dam in the Eastern United States and the fourth-tallest dam in the world at the time of its construction.
+By 1934, the Columbia Marble Company in Marble was one of the largest marble plants in the south.
+By 1946, all but one quarry in the community had closed due to excessive jointing and heavy water flow.
 Currently, none are functioning, and all have filled with water.
-The Cherokee County Courthouse, one of few county courthouses in the U.S. constructed entirely of marble, was made with marble from the community.

 Marble’s post office opened in 1881.
 Marble Elementary School was built in 1955.
+The school was part of the Andrews City School District.
+In the 1960s, American Thread built a 250,000-square-foot industrial plant along the railroad in Marble.
 Cherokee County's only animal shelter, Valley River Humane Society, was founded in Marble in 1969.
 It moved to a new, 3,700-square-foot facility on US 74 in 1999.
+Marble's town charter was deactivated by the North Carolina state legislature in 1971 as the town had effectively closed down.
 Nonprofit manufacturer Industrial Opportunities Inc. was established at the Marble Activity Center in 1974.
 A fire station was built in Marble around 1975.
+The Marble Community Center was built in 1976.
 A four-lane highway between Murphy and Andrews was built through Marble around 1977.

 After Marble Elementary closed in 2017, the nine-acre campus housed The Oaks Academy until the academy moved to Peachtree in 2023, leaving the current building up for sale.
 The current building was said to be built around 1992, but aerial photos show the current building in 1984, and topographic maps show the building outline as early as 1975.
 A sign outside of Marble Elementary shows the two years in which the school was originally built (1955-1956).
 The Cherokee County Landfill opened in Marble in 1998.

-Marble's 250,000-square-foot American Thread factory closed in 2015, cutting 382 jobs.
+Marble's American Thread factory closed in 2015, cutting 382 jobs.
 The building reopened as a Core Scientific bitcoin mine in the early 2020s.
 In 2024, Core Scientific partnered with CoreWeave to transition the facility into an artificial intelligence processing plant as part of one of the world's largest supercomputers.